reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 ![Zip file structure](/assets/img/posts/Processing-Files-using-Java-8-Streams/zip_2020-09-17_21-38-19.png)

-We can use the below code to iterate through the entries.

 ####	Example 13

+So how do we iterate through the entries of the JAR file?
+Here is an example which demonstrates this:

 ```java
 try (JarFile jFile = new JarFile(jarFile)) {